tomahawkins/volleyball/strategy.md

 ## Inside Voices

 Strong, assertive communication.
 Over powers a cheering crowd.
-Indimitates oppointents.
+Intimidates opponents.
 Projects and strengthens team confidence.

 ## Logistics and Support

-Predict and identify when a teamate needs help.
+Predict and identify when a teammate needs help.
 Never wait for a call for help.
-On a shanked pass or used block, immediately establish the "supply line" to get the back back to the otherside.
+On a shanked pass or used block, immediately establish the "supply line" to get the back back to the other side.

 ## Ready Five